 Remember that this is a savings account so you need a checking account to access cash via an ATM.
 You can link your savings account to your checking account (does not have to be a Capital One checking account) to put money in or transfer it out.
 I like having the online checking and savings at the same bank so that I can move the money instantaneously to my checking if I need it to withdraw it from an ATM.

 Capital One also has a large ATM network (they have ATM partners) so when you need to use the money, you can simply find a nearby ATM to get the cash if you also have a Capital One 360 checking account.
 Ultimately, I lived in cities that had Capital One locations making it convenient to stop in if needed.

 I have literally never actually walked into the branch for anything.
 One thing to note is that you can’t make more than 6 withdrawals per month from savings accounts.
 This is true regardless of which bank you use.
 Emergency funds shouldn’t be withdrawn regularly so this shouldn’t affect you.
 However, if you think you’ll be taking money out a lot, stick with a checking account.

 Other Great Options For Your Rainy Day Fund

 Many employers have credit unions affiliated with them in addition to local credit unions near where you live.
 Be sure to check their rates as that might be more convenient for you.
 If I find another bank with significantly higher interest rates and no minimums or fees, I may switch there.

 In general, the interest rates on savings accounts are going to be pretty low.
 The MOST IMPORTANT factor for your emergency fund is to find a bank account with zero monthly fees.
 The last thing you need when you are hurting for money is to be paying someone else fees.

-If you have an emergency fund and are curious what else you can do, check out our personal finance guide!
-It'll help you prioritize personal finance decisions, so you can continue to rock them.
+If you have an emergency fund and are curious about what else you can do, check out our personal finance guide!
+It’ll help you prioritize personal finance decisions, so you can continue to rock them.